 With such bias in research and no definite knowledge of what constitutes a mentally ill person it’s plain that few in medicine are in a position to criticise homeopathy!

-¹ Watch the video above for an insight into how such forces operate.
+1 Watch the Astroturf video above to learn how such forces operate.

 Prof Makari, a historian, refers to early psychiatrists such as Pinel and Reil.
 He neglects to mention Samuel Hahnemann who was the first in the history of medicine to treat humanely the mentally ill.
 Just some of the references from Hahnemann’s experience and insights on mental illness are as follows: